yellowdog/python-examples/README.md

 2. A `workRequirement` section that defines the properties of Work Requirements to be submitted to the YellowDog platform.
 3. A `workerPool` section that defines the properties of Provisoned Worker Pools to be created using the YellowDog platform.

-There is a documented template TOML file provided in [config.toml.template](config.toml.template).
+There is a documented template TOML file provided in [config.toml.template](config.toml.template), containing the main properties that can be configured.

 The configuration filename can be supplied in three different ways: